smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
 The thing my team was building was actually a B2B product.
-Because our customers were companies, who might want to offer 401k plans to their employees.
+Because our customers were companies, who might want to offer 401k plans to their employees, who would then get the Betterment consumer experience.

 And, look, I'm not on the business side of things.
 I'm just a humble software engineer,